United Airlines says Sean Keegan missed his flight. Keegan says United bumped him.

 United rebooked his flight for the following day with no added fees or increase in airfare.

 This case sheds light on a common misconception when a message is sent out about a flight delay.
-According to United, even though a new departure time may be issued, it can change at any given time if the repair or other circumstances are rectified sooner than anticipated.
-This creates uncertainty for the passengers.
+According to United Airlines, even though the airline announces a new departure time, it can change at any given time if the repair or other circumstances are rectified sooner than anticipated.
+This scenario creates uncertainty for the passengers.
 Should they arrive at the airport according to the original departure time, in hopes the delay will be remedied quickly, or risk going to the airport later and being considered a no-show?

-The no-show clause used by many airlines basically means that if a passenger does not show up for their outbound flight, they are considered a no-show.
-All subsequent flights or their return flight will be canceled and no refunds will be issued.
+The no-show clause used by many airlines means that if a passenger does not show up for their outbound flight, they are considered a no-show.
+And United Airlines will cancel all subsequent parts of their itinerary with no refunds provided.
 Each airline has a set deadline for check-in, arrival at the departure gate, and checked baggage.
 If you miss those deadlines, you could lose your reservation and any rights for compensation.
 However, there will always be exceptions.

 You can reduce your risk of being a no-show by keeping the airline informed.
 Contact the airline right away if you know you are going to miss your outbound flight or are going to be delayed in arriving.
 Ask the airline to rebook you on another flight.
 If you have other connecting or return flights you still plan on using, request a confirmation in writing that these flights will remain valid.
 Don’t take it for granted.
 As mentioned above, missing an outbound flight typically results in all other connecting flights being automatically canceled.